JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2019.2.md

 See the full list of supported actions in our tracker: [TW-62749](https://youtrack.jetbrains.com/issue/TW-62749).

 Administrator-level actions are not yet available on secondary nodes.
 Use the main server if you need to change the server configuration.

+### Optimized server-side patches download on agents

+Since this release, agents can download server-side patches from secondary nodes – not only from the main server, as it was before.

+Server-side patches are mostly used when an agent cannot find a VCS client executable (for example, Git or Perforce) on an agent machine.
+In this case, the agent will request the server to create a patch with VCS changes and send it to the agent.
+Now, if you assign the "_[VCS repositories polling](configuring-secondary-node.md#Assigning+Responsibilities)_" and "_[Processing data produced by builds](configuring-secondary-node.md#Assigning+Responsibilities)_" responsibilities to a secondary node, the agents will be able to request patches from this node as well, which significantly reduces the load on the main server.

 ## Updates for DSL-based projects